 Thanks to COP21 climate talks back in 2015 and the introduction of the UN Sustainable Development Goals (SDGs) in the same year, the number of companies that are aiming to achieve a net positive impact on the world is also increasing.
-Examples include Unilever and IKEA, but you can check out an app called Shape https://shapeapp.io/ for individual company rankings.
+Examples include Unilever and IKEA.

-This means that investors in stocks and shares ISAs have a unique chance to make returns and make the world a better place at the same time.
+This means that investors in Stocks and Shares ISAs have a unique chance to make returns and make the world a better place at the same time.

-QUIZ: What's your investment personality?
+QUIZ:What's your investment personality?